rmbolger/Posh-ACME/docs/Plugins/DuckDNS.md

 Your API token is specified using the `DuckToken` SecureString parameter.
 You also need to specify the domain subnames using the `DuckDomain` parameter.

+!!! warning
-*NOTE: The `DuckTokenInsecure` parameter is deprecated and will be removed in the next major module version.
-Please migrate to the Secure parameter set.*
+    The `DuckTokenInsecure` parameter is deprecated and will be removed in the next major module version.
+If you are using it, please migrate to the Secure parameter set.

 ```powershell
 $pArgs = @{